Formality of Sphere Bundles: Introduction

 \begin{thm} Let $(M,\omega)$ be a connected symplectic manifold satisfying the hard Lefschetz property.
 Suppose $[\omega]$ is an integral and reducible cohomology class, i.e. there exists some $x_i,y_i\in H^1(M)$ such that $[\omega]=\sum [x_i]\wedge[y_i]$.
 Then the Boothby-Wang fibration of $M$, i.e. the circle bundle with Euler class $[\omega]$, is non-formal. \end{thm}

-This obstruction can be generalized to $S^{4k+1}$-bundles, as long as the Euler class $[\omega]$ can be written as a sum of products of $(2k+1)$-cohomology classes, and the hard Lefschetz property can be weakened in the following way: Taking the product of $[\omega]$ is an isomorphism from a non-trivial space $H^s(M)$ to $H^{s+4k+2}(M)$ for some $s$, and is injective from $H^{s-2k-1}(M)$ to $H^{s+2k+1}(M)$.
-The condition of the sphere dimension $4k+1$ is difficult to relax.
+This obstruction can be generalized to $S^{4k+1}$-bundles, as long as the Euler class $[\omega]$ can be written as a sum of products of $(2k+1)$-cohomology classes, and the hard Lefschetz property can be weakened in the following way: There exists some $s\geq 0$ such that taking the product with $[\omega]$ is an isomorphism from a non-trivial space $H^s(M)$ to $H^{s+4k+2}(M)$, and also, is injective from $H^{s-2k-1}(M)$ to $H^{s+2k+1}(M)$.
+The condition of the sphere dimension being $4k+1$ is difficult to relax.
 We will give a simple example of a formal $S^{4k+3}$-bundle satisfying other requirements.

 This paper is organized as follows.
-In Section 2, we review the algebraic tools that play a central role in this paper, including the Bianchi-Massey tensor, $A_{\infty}$-algebra and the Sullivan minimal model.
+In Section 2, we review the algebraic tools that play a central role in this paper, including the Bianchi-Massey tensor and the minimal Sullivan model.
 We give the proof of Theorem \ref{intro formality over formal} and Theorem \ref{intro unit tangent bundle} in Section 3.
-And in Section 4, we discuss the formality of the general sphere bundles, and give the proof of Theorem \ref{intro HL obstruction}.
+And in Section 4, we discuss the formality of general sphere bundles, and give the proof of Theorem \ref{intro HL obstruction}.

-\textbf{Acknowledgement.} The author thank Ruizhi Huang, Si Li, Jianfeng Lin, Li-Sheng Tseng and Jie Wu for helpful discussions and valuable suggestions.
+\textbf{Acknowledgement.} The author thanks Ruizhi Huang, Si Li, Jianfeng Lin, Li-Sheng Tseng and Jie Wu for helpful discussions and valuable suggestions.
+The author is also grateful to the referee for carefully reading the paper and giving many helpful suggestions for improvement, especially for pointing out and resolving an issue with the proof of Lemma \ref{vanishing uniform massey}, and suggesting a generalization of Lemma \ref{vanishing uniform massey to formal}.
 The author would like to acknowledge the support of the National Key Research and Development Program of China No.~2020YFA0713000.